BUCKINGHAMSHIRE’S speed camera authority could close this year as a result of funding cuts, a council boss said today.

 “That is dependent upon the amount of funding this year, to be agreed by each local authority partner.”

-Cllr Letheren, cabinet member for transportation, said: “If no funding is forthcoming in the next financial year then the partnership will cease operations in 2010 if not sooner if Oxfordshire are pulling out.”
+Cllr Letheren, cabinet member for transportation, said: “If no funding is forthcoming in the next financial year then the partnership will cease operations in 2010 if not sooner if Oxfordshire are

 The said the council are looking at the ‘implication of suspending or reducing speed enforcement in Buckinghamshire’.

 She said the police had to enforce speeds by law.
 Police enforce speeds along with the use of fixed and mobile cameras by TVSRP.

 Partnership spokesman Dan Campsall said: "Since the cuts in funding were announced by Central Government on 10th June, the Thames Valley Safer Roads Partnership has been working very closely with

 all nine local authorities, the Police and other partners to manage an in year reduction of around 30 per cent.